-Overview of the barristers’ profession
+What does a barrister do: overview of the barristers’ profession

 Barristers give advice to clients about how the law applies to their situation.
 Barristers are normally contacted and instructed by a solicitor who seeks specialised legal advice in a particular field, such as criminal, family, commercial or public law.

-Depending on the area of law practised, legal advice may take the form of a written document of suggestions (known as a ‘written opinion’), a discussion with clients and solicitors about the situation of a case, or a formal negotiation about a topic with the view to finding the best outcome.
+Depending on the area of law practised, the legal advice that barristers give may take the form of a written document of suggestions (known as a ‘written opinion’), a discussion with clients and solicitors about the situation of a case, or a formal negotiation about a topic with the view to finding the best outcome.
 In court, a barrister represents a client in front of the judge and makes arguments, asks questions of witnesses and summarises relevant information.

 Once you have successfully completed your training you are eligible to apply to chambers to become a tenant and begin your career as a self-employed barrister.
 However, the stiff competition and high entry standards mean you’re not necessarily guaranteed to be taken on.

 Competition is tough for aspiring barristers, with around 1,200 candidates competing for around 450 training places in chambers each year.
-A career in this branch of the legal profession is exceptionally challenging, requiring A*s and As at GCSE level, As and Bs at A level and a 2.1 or first in your degree.
+A career in this branch of the legal profession is exceptionally challenging, requiring A*/9 and A/8 grades at GCSE (or equivalent), As and Bs at A level (or equivalent) and a 2.1 or first class in your degree.